smswithoutborders/SMSwithoutborders-BE/docs/FEATURES_v2.md

 SMS without Borders provides a RESTful cloud API and User management services.
 It is directly configurable with MySQL databases for managing users.
 Also provides out of the box integrations of Google OAuth-2.0, Twitter OAuth, and Telegram end-points and Account authentication.
 Here are a list of features made available by thsi tool.

 ## 1. Create an account
 Using the REST User management API, a new user can be added to the SMS without Borders database.
-There are two processes involved in adding a new user:
+There are three processes involved in adding a new user:
 ### 1. Provide registration details
 The user has to provide the following in the [request body](https://developer.mozilla.org/en-US/docs/Web/API/Request/body):
 - Phone Number (without country code)